cliffordkleinsr/DE-SRFREN/README.md

 # DE-SRFREN
-Video restoration Processing Pipeline
+Video Restoration Processing Pipeline

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/11m6d16yPfaqauhxKTitb6mBmc4zM3KYS?usp=sharing])

 As the name suggests, this is a video restoration pipeline pulling from various cutting-edge technologies and merging them to create one processing pipeline, for videos, to rule them all.
-The pipeline borrows from multiple  AI techniques from different contributers, these techniques are mentioned in our [releases](https://github.com/cliffordkleinsr/DE-SRFREN/releases) page.
+The pipeline borrows from multiple  AI techniques from different contributors, these techniques are mentioned in our [releases](https://github.com/cliffordkleinsr/DE-SRFREN/releases) page.
 If you like our project please give us a star and also don't forget to like the other projects used by the video restoration pipeline :cowboy_hat_face:

-> *NOTE* only one video at a time
+> *NOTE* Only one video at a time!

 # Installation
 Setting up the environment